dell/karavi-resiliency/docs/INTEGRATION_TEST.md

   @integration
   Scenario Outline: Basic node failover testing using test StatefulSet pods (node interface down)
     Given a kubernetes <kubeConfig>
+    And cluster is clean of test pods
-    And <podsPerNode> pods per node with <nVol> volumes and <nDev> devices using <driverType> and <storageClass> in <deploySecs>
+    And wait <nodeCleanSecs> to see there are no taints And <podsPerNode> pods per node with <nVol> volumes and <nDev> devices using <driverType> and <storageClass> in <deploySecs>
     Then validate that all pods are running within <deploySecs> seconds When I fail <workers> worker nodes and <primary> primary nodes with <failure> failure for <failSecs> seconds